proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Find-process-preventing-file-deletion.md

 fuser -k filename
 ```

-The command above will search for the file and kill whatever processes are using
+The command above will search for the file so you can kill whatever processes are using
 it.

 Via [enki.com](https://app.enkipro.com/#/insight/55e8d159cc63eb3a0074d1db).